luca-demma/Text-Mining-Project/README.md

 Doing like this I found 2 problems:
 -   Tokens that are in a set and not in the other crash the script because the value is not found in the dictionary.
 To solve this problem for tokens that don't have a probability value I use the lowest probability for that tokens set.
--   Using the multiplications of probabilities we can incurr in numerical underflow: being the values very small and multuplyng them by each other with large inputs the result is a very small number and it can get unstable.
+-   Using the multiplications of probabilities we can incur in numerical underflow: being the values very small and multiplyng them by each other with large inputs the result is a very small number and it can get unstable.
 To fix this I used the sum of the logs of the probabilities instead of the multiplication of them.
 This fixes the small number problem and gives more reasonable classification scores.
 ```r
 P(yi | x1, x2, …, xn) = log(P(x1|y1)) + log(P(x2|y1)) + … log(P(xn|y1))+ log(P(yi))
 ```